 Digital Teams

-A digital team (sometimes known as a virtual team) operates virtually.
-They primarily operate electronically and use digital tools and platforms.
-They may also work remotely (5 or more days a week) or in distributed locations.
+A digital team (sometimes known as a remote or virtual team) operates virtually.
+They operate “electronically” and use digital tools and platforms.
+Please note that this is NOT considered a hybrid team.

 Digital Team Benefits: